Commodification of water: Criticisms

-The commodification of water has created a situation whereby the provision of the resource is in the hands a select few multinationals, with the top two multinationals controlling approximately 75% of the industry.
+The commodification of water has created a situation whereby the provision of the resource is in the hands of a select few multinationals, with the top two multinationals controlling approximately 75% of the industry.
 This 'looting of the commons' has led to amplification of already existing problems within water governance.
 Commodification necessitates a full recovery price and the removal of cross-subsidies to ensure free market trade.
 In South Africa this has led to thousands of disconnections from the water supply for those who cannot pay; commentators fear that this has harmed the health of the nation's people and decreased social equality further.

 The formation of private public partnerships (PPP) is the standard model for transferring public goods to private goods with the aim to reconcile conflict between the public and private sector.
 They are promoted by global institutions such as the World Bank and the International Monetary Fund as the best available way to manage water resources efficiently and are rapidly increasing in number providing evidence for the global trend of commodification.
 The aforementioned institutions promote such behaviour by imposing lending agreements on developing nations requiring them to adopt their neoliberal principles, which leaves national governments in the developing world little choice but to adopt such practices.
 PPPs are intended to increase the involvement of a wider range of stakeholders through horizontal networks including NGOs, civil society, and the public and private sector, however the increasing influence of multinational companies may serve to undermine this.
 Multinational water companies due to their enormous size are able to exert strong pressure on national governments to cooperate with their demands.
 PPPs have recently been implicated in projects that have overexploited natural resources in the name of profit.
 The relative power of multinationals in comparison to other stakeholders engineers a dominant bargaining power in decision making.
 With the support of various institutions together with the intrinsic urge of capitalism to expand into new areas this trend looks set to continue.